sofsoo1995/RECVIS_Project/README.md

 ## Code

-here you can find some scripts or notebook that has been modified for the extension to videos.
-The code are not executable A lot of things are missing(library caffe, smpl library...).
+Here you can find some scripts or notebook that has been modified for the extension to videos.
+The code are not executable because a lot of things are missing(caffe, smpl library, models...).

-Mainly the code comes from :
+The code comes from :
 -https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation
 -http://smplify.is.tue.mpg.de/

-So each modified files have a different licenses and these files follow the license of the original file.
+So each modified files have a different licenses and these modified files follow the license of the original file.
-This modification has been done for a project.
+These modifications have been done for a class project.

 You can also find the original videos at :
 -https://www.dropbox.com/s/5608fx0p23jdvjp/manipulation_videos.zip?dl=0
 And the used video is barbell_0002.

+To have video from frames ffmpeg has been used.